ThiiLuu79/MyPortfolio/README.md

 - /websites : contains images for the websites page
 - /games : contains images for the games page
 - /art : contains images for the art page
+- /school : contains images for the school page
 - /education: contains images for education section
   - /certificates : contains the certificates